W1llN/CapstoneProject-2024-S2-41/README.md

 # Team Charter

 **Mission**\
-The team's mission is to deliver...
+The team’s mission is to deliver a comprehensive and insightful research project that explores the dual role of generative AI in both facilitating and preventing plagiarism.

 **Goals**\
 We aim to produce a professional, industry standard research paper.
 We are striving to accurately cover the ways Generative AI will impact plagiarism and analyse how this can be mitigated.